maudul3/wordle-heuristic-solver/README.md

 For example, to update zshell (MacOS default) do the following:

-NOTE: This assumes you know how to use vi or vim
+NOTE: This assumes you know how to use vi or vim<br>
 From the command prompt type: `vi ~/.zshrc`
 This will open the config file for your zshell where you can make alterations.
 Depending on your configuration, you will probably want to add: